Alberta Report: History and profile

 The magazine was published for a time in three separate editions, the Alberta Report, BC Report, and Western Report.
 These were merged in 1999 into The Report, later known as the Citizens Centre Report in connection with Link Byfield's successor organization, the Citizens Centre for Freedom and Democracy.

 The magazine often struggled financially, with the senior Byfield mortgaging his own house four times to keep it afloat.
 It shut down in June 2003.
 According to the Edmonton Sun, some employees were still owed back pay nearly six months later, and complained when the Citizens Centre was directing money toward its political agenda.

 A number of right-wing journalists and commentators in Canada who are prominent today began their careers writing for The Report magazines, including Kenneth Whyte, the editor in chief of Maclean's; Colby Cosh of the National Post, Kevin Michael Grace, Lorne Gunter, Ezra Levant, Brian Mulawka, and Kevin Steel.
-Other former staff include: freelance journalist Ric Dolphin, former National Post writer Dunnery Best, U.S. food writer (and founding editor of Equinox magazine) Barry Estabrook, former Profit editor and publisher Rick Spence, author D'Arcy Jenish, and Paul Bunner, who in 2006 became a speechwriter for Prime Minister Stephen Harper.
-Bunner is currently speech writer for Alberta Premier Jason Kenney.
+Other former staff include: freelance journalist Ric Dolphin, former National Post writer Dunnery Best, U.S. food writer (and founding editor of Equinox magazine) Barry Estabrook, former Profit editor and publisher Rick Spence, author D'Arcy Jenish, and Paul Bunner, who in 2006 became a speechwriter for Prime Minister Stephen Harper and later for Alberta Premier Jason Kenney.
 C.P.
 (Chris) Champion started The Dorchester Review, a small but influential history magazine, in 2011, and in 2020 served as a curriculum advisor under Minister of Education, Andrea LaGrange.
+Canadian Conservative leader Pierre Poilievre also contributed to the Alberta Report.

 The Western Standard, launched in 2004, by Levant with the participation of several other Report alumni, aimed to fill the space in the market that had been held by the Report.
 The Standard ceased publication in 2007, but returned as an online daily news publication in 2019.

 In 2022, Alberta Report was acquired by Western Standard New Media Corp., returning it to publication online.